iLert/terraform-provider-ilert/website/docs/d/alert_source.html.markdown

 ---
 layout: "ilert"
-page_title: "iLert: alert_source_data_source"
+page_title: "iLert: ilert_alert_source"
-sidebar_current: "docs-ilert-alert-source-data-source"
+sidebar_current: "docs-ilert-data-source-alert-source"
 description: |-
   Get information about an alert source that you have created.
 ---